electricherd/audiobookfinder/README.md

-# audiobookfinder
+# audiobookfinder (adbf)
 An example program to learn [Rust](https://www.rust-lang.org/) and meet its concepts by: find audio books on different machines.

 ## Why Rust?
 Rust is an awesome but difficult to learn programming language using different approaches and concepts to solve the current main software development issues for system programming, such as parallelism (what else to do with this multi-core, we are not getting much faster any more), safety and security (let the computer/compiler do what it can do better than a programmer, more quality but also IOT ...
 I want safe products at home which cannot be turned into zombie devices by buffer overflow), and more high-level approaches which lets you implement more functionality in less code.

 As a C++ developer, I know some of the C++11/14/17 enhancements and some don't convince me at all, just look here about the "costs" you have and what it looks like in Simon Brand's ["How Rust gets polymorphism right"](https://www.youtube.com/watch?v=VSlBhAOLtFA).
-For a stunning live-coding example of Rust and an example of how to use thrussh, which I'd like to implement, look at [Pierre-Étienne Meunier - Building SSH servers in minutes](https://www.youtube.com/watch?v=TKQoPQcKKTw), this is simply awesome.
+For a stunning live-coding example of Rust and an example how to use thrussh, which I'd like to implement, look at [Pierre-Étienne Meunier - Building SSH servers in minutes](https://www.youtube.com/watch?v=TKQoPQcKKTw).
+He uses heavily the compiler for development which is not recommended (better with a well setup IDE) but it is nice as how someone can use it.
+The crypto details he gives get a bit lost.

 ## Dependencies
 Unfortunately the program now uses mDNS-register with [dns-sd](https://github.com/plietar/rust-dns-sd) depends on Linux on [Avahi](https://www.avahi.org/)